vaqMAD/TimeMate/README.md

 > TL;DR: My philosophy is sipmple.
 You write once, test once, and sleep peacefully ever after.

+**Important note** In this project I did not use any desing patter on purpose.
+Why ?
+Because the business logic is relatievly simple, and attempting to abstrac it away would lead to over-engineering and less readable code - in my opinion.

+Instead, I too more 'raw' approach, using predefined tools provided by Django/DRF - grouping them into logical modules, files, classes and functions.

 TimeMate is designed with **clean separation of concerns** and maintainability in mind.

 ### Layered Structure: